3dna/my_webhook_server/README.md

 ## To test individual HTTP POST use [curl(1)](http://en.wikipedia.org/wiki/CURL)

+Your web server is now ready to receive webhooks.
+You can simulate a webhook send out by NationBuilder using curl.

 For Ruby and Go, use curl with this URL
 ```
 curl -X POST -d @person_created.json http://localhost:4567/update_person